OpenBMB/BMInf/README.md

 Here we provide a simple script for using BMInf.

-Firstly, import a model from the model base (e.g. CPM1, CPM2, EVA2).
+Firstly, import a model from the model base (e.g. CPM1, CPM2, EVA).
 ```python
 import bminf
 cpm2 = bminf.models.CPM2()